Charles Colson: Christian advocacy

 Colson maintained a variety of media channels which discuss contemporary issues from an evangelical Christian worldview.
 In his Christianity Today columns, for example, Colson opposed same-sex marriage, and argued that Darwinism is used to attack Christianity.
-He also argued against evolution and in favor of intelligent design, and asserted that Darwinism led to forced sterilizations by eugenicists.
+He also argued against evolution and in favor of intelligent design, asserting that Darwinism led to forced sterilizations by eugenicists.

 Colson was an outspoken critic of postmodernism, believing that as a cultural worldview, it is incompatible with the Christian tradition.
 He debated prominent post-evangelicals, such as Brian McLaren, on the best response for the evangelical church in dealing with the postmodern cultural shift.
 Colson, however, came alongside the creation care movement when endorsing Christian environmentalist author Nancy Sleeth's Go Green, Save Green: A Simple Guide to Saving Time, Money, and God's Green Earth.
 In the early 1980s, Colson was invited to New York by David Frost's variety program on NBC for an open debate with Madalyn Murray O'Hair, the atheist who, in 1963, brought the court case (Murray v.
 Curlett) that eliminated official public school prayers.

 Colson was a member of the Family (also known as the Fellowship), described by prominent evangelical Christians as one of the most politically well-connected fundamentalist organizations in the US.
 On April 4, 1991, Colson was invited to deliver a speech as part of the Distinguished Lecturer series at Harvard Business School.
 The speech was titled The Problem of Ethics, where he argued that a society without a foundation of moral absolutes cannot long survive.

 Colson was later a principal signer of the 1994 Evangelicals and Catholics Together ecumenical document signed by leading Evangelical Protestants and Roman Catholic leaders in the United States, part of a larger ecumenical rapprochement in the United States that had begun in the 1970s with Catholic-Evangelical collaboration during the Gerald R. Ford Administration and in later para-church organizations such as Moral Majority founded by Rev. Jerry Falwell at the urging of Francis Schaeffer and his son Frank Schaeffer during the Jimmy Carter administration.

 In November 2009, Colson was a principal writer and driving force behind an ecumenical statement known as the Manhattan Declaration calling on evangelicals, Catholics and Orthodox Christians not to comply with rules and laws permitting abortion, same-sex marriage and other matters that go against their religious consciences.
-He previously had ignited controversy within Protestant circles for his mid-90s common-ground initiative with conservative Roman Catholics Evangelicals and Catholics Together, which Colson wrote alongside prominent Roman Catholic Richard John Neuhaus.
+He had previously ignited controversy within Protestant circles for his mid-90s common-ground initiative with conservative Roman Catholics Evangelicals and Catholics Together, which Colson wrote alongside prominent Roman Catholic Richard John Neuhaus.
 Colson was also a proponent of the Bible Literacy Project's curriculum The Bible and Its Influence for public high school literature courses.
 Colson has said that Protestants have a special duty to prevent anti-Catholic bigotry.